 Talia Shire was eager to break out of the shadow of her big brother Francis Ford Coppola and jumped at the chance to play Adrian, even for the meager 7,500 dollars she was offered.
 She admired Sylvester Stallone and the story he created.
 "He calls himself an intellectual caveman," she said.
 "I think he sort of fancies himself as Stanley Kowalski, but, oh boy, is he a creative, sympathetic person."

-When Bill Conti originally played "Gonna Fly Now" for John G. Avildsen, he didn't have title for it until Avildsen said, "It should be almost like Rocky is flying now."
+When Bill Conti originally played "Gonna Fly Now" for John G. Avildsen, he didn't have a title for it until Avildsen said, "It should be almost like Rocky is flying now."

 According to Sylvester Stallone, the role of Paulie was originally going to be Adrian's Jewish mother, but was later changed to being her Italian brother.